 My number one recommendation is to buy a down sleeping bag with a lower temperature than you think you’ll need.
 I use a sleeping bag rated to -9 C in the summer, which seems like overkill, but it’s actually wonderful.
 I usually end up sleeping with it unzipped and only half on my body, but occasionally it gets cold enough that I am thankful I have it.

 If you’re struggling to fall asleep because you’re cold, this is the easiest way to fix it.
-If you’re curious, I use the MEC Delphinus Sleeping Bag.
-(You may have noticed by now that I buy a lot of MEC branded products – they are good quality and tend to be significantly cheaper than the alternatives).
+I currently use the MEC Delphinus Sleeping Bag.

 5. Wear base layers (& more) to bed

 Another strategy is to wear high quality base layers to bed.
 This includes a pair of tights and a long sleeve shirt or t-shirt.
-If you read my post about the outdoor gear that is and is not worth an investment, you’ll remember that I don’t often recommend people buy Merino base layers (expensive and not very durable).
-In this case however, I make an exception.
 If you’re cold at night, you want the warmest material (Merino) and you’re only wearing them in your tent so you don’t need to be too concerned about the durability.
+Smartwool Merino 250 Base Layers are by far the best base layers I’ve ever tried.

 Additionally, you may want to wear a light fleece sweater, a wool hat or buff on your head and wool socks on your feet.
 You lose a lot of heat through the top of your head and your feet in the night.